elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/mediator-pattern.md

   </summary>
   <div>
   <div>
-      <strong>Interview Response:</strong> The Mediator design pattern in JavaScript allows objects to communicate through a central mediator object, reducing dependencies between objects and improving maintainability and flexibility.
+      <strong>Interview Response:</strong> The Mediator design pattern is a behaviorial design pattern in JavaScript allows objects to communicate through a central mediator object, reducing dependencies between objects and improving maintainability and flexibility.
 <br/>
     </div>
     <br/>